ClusterHQ/powerstrip-flocker/README.md

 ## What is `powerstrip-flocker`?

-`powerstrip-flocker` is a way of configuring docker which lets you use regular docker CLI commands to create or move flocker volumes, automatically moving volumes around between hosts in the cluster as-needed.
+`powerstrip-flocker` allows you to use the regular `docker` CLI commands to create or move flocker volumes, automatically moving volumes around between hosts in the cluster as-needed.

 ## How does it work?